First of all, what is Kalaripayattu?

 The history of Kalaripayattu is believed to date back to the 3rd century BCE in the Indian state of Kerala.
 It is believed to have originated as a form of combat training for warriors, with a focus on physical fitness, weapon training, and hand-to-hand combat techniques.

 Over time, Kalaripayattu evolved into a comprehensive system of physical, mental, and spiritual training, with an emphasis on self-discipline, respect for others, and control over one’s own body and mind.
-It became an important part of Kerala’s culture and was practised by both men and women.
+It became an important part of Kerala’s culture and was practiced by both men and women.

-One of the earliest references to Kalaripayattu can be found in the Tamil classic “Silappatikaram,” which was written in the 2nd century CE.
+One of the earliest references to Kalaripayattu can be found in the Tamil classic “Silappatikaram”, which was written in the 2nd century CE.
 The book describes a fight between two warriors trained in Kalaripayattu.

 Kalaripayattu also played a significant role in the history of Kerala.
 During the 16th and 17th centuries, Kerala was ruled by various foreign powers, including the Portuguese, the Dutch, and the British.
 Kalaripayattu practitioners were known to have played an important role in resisting these foreign invasions and defending their homeland.